• Skip to main content

 Jose Chesa of Ataula Readies Portland’s 1st Xurreria for Opening

-By PDX Food Dude Last Update November 24, 2015 Leave a Comment
+November 23, 2015 by PDX Food Dude Leave a Comment

 Shutterstock news iconJose Chesa of the excellent Spanish restaurant Ataula, is preparing to open his new restaurant, 180, which specializes in the crisp pastry called xurros, commonly known as “churros”.
 If you aren’t familiar with the name, they are strips of fried pastry dough, usually choux.
 They have a distinct star-shaped exterior from the pastry nozzle used to pipe them into the cooking oil.
 They will be served with housemade hot drinking chocolate, marshmallow cream, caramel/peanut butter sauce, along with coffee.
 According to the press release, the menu will feature chocolate coated, sugar and cinnamon sprinkled and plain xurros.
 Filled xurros will also be available, including traditional crema catalana, dulce de leche, and chocolate with Jacobsen’s salt.